niyenan/HyRA-MTNet-Truck-Frame/README.md

 # Truck Frame Performance Prediction Code

-This repository contains the source code for the paper "**Truck Frame Performance Prediction Using Adaptive Fusion of Multi-Source Data and Residual Attention-based Multi-Task Learning**".
+This repository contains the source code for the paper "**Performance Prediction of Truck Frames Using Multi-Fidelity Data Fusion and Residual Attention Multi-Task Learning**".

 Please run `main.py` first to train the model, then run `explainability.py` for SHAP analysis.